 You can’t feel lonely in the All.

-For a year and a half I was on the road, saving our business.
+For a year and a half I was on the road during the financial crash, saving our business.
 When you are in motion most of your waking hours, how do you thrive?

 Here’s what I learned: To use small spaces in the day to commune and connect.